top of page

 Scrum is not an end unto itself.
 It's a great tool for helping a team focus on value, but the goal isn’t to “do Scrum.”
 The goal is to maximize value for the customer.

-But it's important to keep our eye on the prize (customer value).
+But I digress.
+It's important to keep our eye on the prize - customer value.

 Before we can choose meaningful metrics, we need clarity about our product and its direction.
 Who is our customer?
 What problem are we trying to solve?
 What is our Product Goal?
 Without that clarity, metrics are meaningless.